survivejs/webpack-book/manuscript/building/03_code_splitting.md

 }
 ```

-After these changes, ESLint won’t complain if you write `import` in the middle of the code.
+After these changes, ESLint won't complain if you write `import` in the middle of the code.

 ### Configuring Babel

-Given Babel doesn’t support the dynamic `import` syntax out of the box, it needs [babel-plugin-syntax-dynamic-import](https://www.npmjs.com/package/babel-plugin-syntax-dynamic-import) to work.
+Given Babel doesn't support the dynamic `import` syntax out of the box, it needs [babel-plugin-syntax-dynamic-import](https://www.npmjs.com/package/babel-plugin-syntax-dynamic-import) to work.
 Install it first:

 ```bash
 npm install babel-plugin-syntax-dynamic-import --save-dev